lukaswd/py-notify/README.md

 # py-notify

-Simple python program that notifies the user via Telegram when a command execution is finished.
-All you need to do is to append the python script to the dessired linux command via a linux pipe.
+A simple python program that notifies the user via Telegram when a command execution is finished.
+All you need to do is to append the python script to the desired Linux command via a Linux pipe.

 Example:
 ```
 $ command | python3 py-notify/main.py
 ```

-Howerver we need to setup our Telegram bot beforehand.
+However, we need to set up our Telegram bot beforehand.

 ## Setup
-1. If you do not already have a Telegram bot, you need to setup your own bot via [BotFather](https://t.me/botfather).
+1. If you do not already have a Telegram bot, you need to set up your own bot via [BotFather](https://t.me/botfather).

-2. Now we need to safe the bot token and the desired chat id in the [config file](./config.json).
+2. Now we need to save the bot token and the desired chat id in the [config file](./config.json).

-    - In order to get the chat id for the bot itself, open the following URL in a brower
+    - In order to get the chat id for the bot itself, open the following URL in a browser:
         ```
         https://api.telegram.org/bot{our_bot_token}/getUpdates
         ```
     - Look for the message with the text `/start`.
-In this message under `chat` we can find our `id`
+In this message, under `chat` we can find our `id`

 ## Optional: create alias
-This repo contains a bash script that automatically create an alias under `py-notify`.
+This repo contains a bash script that automatically creates an alias under `py-notify`.
 Just execute the following command:

 ```
 ./create_alias.sh